 In this blog post, we’ll cover the first characteristic of quality educational assessments: content validity.

-Content validity is supported in a number of ways in educational assessments, such as:
+Content validity is supported in a number of ways in educational assessments, including:

-One way to check content validity is to ask these guiding questions:
+One way to check content validity of an assessment is to ask these guiding questions:

 Content validity is foundational to making accurate inferences.
-If one is unclear about what the assessment is measuring, then the inferences made will be uninformative – in other words, it means that the assessment has failed in its prime directive: to provide valuable information about what the test taker knows and can do.
-An assessment can have all sorts of bells and whistles, incorporate cutting edge technology and functionality, have a great suite of reports that tell a compelling assessment narrative, but if the test is lacking content validity, it is not worth much.
-What’s more, when data from an assessment that lacks content validity are used to inform instruction, the result could include wasted time and inappropriate growth expectations of students.
-For these reasons, content validity is central to a high quality educational assessment.
+If an educator is unclear about what an assessment is measuring, then the inferences made will be uninformative.
+In other words, the assessment will have failed in its prime directive: to provide valuable information about what the test taker knows and can do.
+An assessment can have all sorts of bells and whistles, incorporate cutting edge technology and functionality, and have a great suite of reports that tell a compelling assessment narrative, but if the test is lacking content validity, it is not worth much.
+What’s more, when data from an assessment that lacks content validity is used to inform instruction, the result could include wasted time and inappropriate growth expectations of students.
+For these reasons, content validity is central to a high-quality educational assessment.